The Struggle Is Real But Can Be Managed: Mental Health Apps And E-Resources

 These are the results from two surveys done by the National University Health System's (NUHS) Mind Science Centre - believed to be the first COVID-19 mental health population surveys done this year in Singapore - even as more people here seek help for mental health issues amid the pandemic.

-For millennials who have been working from home and are likely to continue doing so in the near future, here’s a list of mental health apps and resources that have been developed or made available locally.
+For those who have been working from home and are likely to continue doing so in the near future, here’s a list of mental health apps and resources that have been developed or made available locally.

 “Which therapist is best suited for me?”
 “Are they free to see me now?”
 “Can someone guide me through the process?”
 These are some questions a person seeking help for mental health issues are likely to ask, though he or she may not be in the right frame of mind to do so when anxiety or panic attacks hit.